cseitz-forks/autorestic/README.md

 ### Modifications by cseitz

 - Disabled functionality to overwrite config files.
 You will need to specifiy restic repo keys manually.
+- Added dry run flag for cron so we can determine if any cron jobs are due.
+Used to schedule actual runs in Rundeck so we don't have any empty runs. `autorestic cron --dry-run`

 ### 💭 Why / What?